Things to do in Zagreb & Surroundings

 EVENTS

-INMusic Festival – biggest open-air music festival in Croatia that takes place every year end of June at Jarun Lake.
-Rock, pop, world music, electronic, ska, punk and other.
+INMusic Festival – Croatia’s biggest open-air music festival, held at Jarun Lake every late June.
+Rock, pop, world music, electronic, ska, punk — there’s something for every music lover.

 For a full list of Zagreb events check out the website of Zagreb Tourist Board.